 You probably remember your first bike.
 Mine was Wonder Woman-themed (long story) and it was AMAZING!
 As a kid, your bike gave you freedom to travel around your neighborhood, explore new places, and spend quality time with your friends and family.
 But at some point, most of us set our bikes aside and started driving… which is faster, but waaaaayyyy less fun.
 Consider this article my challenge to you to turn back the clock to childhood, grab your favorite set of human-powered wheels, and explore Grand Forks’ wide open spaces, wooded dirt tracks, and many miles of urban paths.
 Just try not to smile too hard!

-6 Cycling Spots in Greater Grand Forks
+Cycling Spot in Grand Forks #1: The Greenway

-3. Turtle River State Park
+Cycling Spot in Grand Forks #3: Turtle River State Park

-6. Pembina Gorge State Recreation Area
+Cycling Spot in Grand Forks #6: Pembina Gorge State Recreation Area

 Hello!
 My name is Scott Schofield and the Air Force has brought me to Grand Forks.
 Twice!
 I’m originally from New York and my wife Jackie is from New Mexico, but we feel very much at home here in Grand Forks.
 We really enjoy the people we’ve met, the sense of community, and the overall quality of life that Grand Forks has to offer.
 Running and cycling are my therapy so we’ll probably pass each other out on the trails.